 If you love photography or simply beautiful landscapes this is the article for you.
 Tuscany offers a thousand postcard views and is certainly one of the most photographed landscapes in the world.
 We suggest you take a photo tour among Crete Senesi, a magic dream territory.
 This landscape features cultivated fields crossed by rows of cypresses.
 The real characters are however the “calanchi” and “biancane”(gullies) caused by the erosion of the clay soil (“Crete” from “creta”, literally clay).

-Here you will find hidden corners like rows of cypresses, picturesque views, dirt roads and secluded farms that will be the perfect subject for your most beautiful photos.
+Here you will find hidden treasures like rows of cypresses, picturesque views, dirt roads and secluded farms that will be the perfect subject for the most beautiful photos.
 But do you know what are the most photographed things in this area?
-In this article we want to suggest you the most beautiful, photographed and suggestive views.
+In this article we will tell you about the most beautiful, photographed and suggestive views.

 At the bottom of the article you will find the map with all the geolocalized points to reach them more easily.
-The recommend spots are not only picture-worth corners but also places to be discovered and experienced in harmony with the surroundings.
-Our farmhouse Podere Salicottohas the perfect location, between Crete Senesi and Val d’Orcia, two of the most beautiful landscapes of Tuscany.
+The recommend spots are not only picture-worthy corners but also places to be discovered and experienced in harmony with the surroundings.
+Our farmhouse Podere Salicotto has the perfect location, between Crete Senesi and Val d’Orcia, two of the most beautiful landscapes of Tuscany.

 Here are the 7 most photographed spots of the Crete Senesi.

 Among gullies and clay